Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/combat_data.md

 ### **attackDamage** (Optional)

 When a bee attacks the player, by default it deals 1 damage to the player and then inflicts poison damage over a period of time.
 The amount of poison damage isn't configurable, however the amount of damage on sting is configurable by using `attackDamage`.
-This can be any value zero or greater
+This can be any float value zero or greater.

+**Note:** Zero damage is useful for when you want a bee to have positive trait effects given to the player instead of damaging the player such as the Oreo Bee.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEyODg3NzUzMSwxNzg1NTkxNTcxXX0=
+eyJoaXN0b3J5IjpbNTMwMjc3MTAxLDE3ODU1OTE1NzFdfQ==
 -->